 How to Protect Yourself from Malware?

 PC users do not consider malware a severe threat.
 On the contrary, business companies, speak about malware as of significant danger.
-There is no absolute protection against it, but there’s a possibility to reduce the risk of this threat.
+There is no absolute protection against it, but there’s a possibility to reduce the risk of this threat by using best malware removal.

 First of all, it is necessary to install and timely update new versions of OS, to monitor the updating of all programs, and to use antivirus software from reliable sources.
 Moreover, do not to allow strangers to use your personal computer and do not to open suspicious links, letters, and files.